Professor and Director

 Paul was originally contracted in 2001 to develop the software component of the Mine Seismicity and Rockburst Risk Management Project.
 Before joining the ACG, he developed custom software for clients in the mining industry.
 Paul is now continuing to develop the mXrap software, and is the project manager and developer for the Regional Seismic Network project.
 His focus is on software development and its application to mining and seismicity.

-Research Associate in Mining
+Research Fellow in Mining

 Ariel joined the ACG in 2013 as a research associate in rock mechanics and in situ stress measurement.
 Ariel completed bachelor and master degrees in geology and worked for Central Geological Survey in Taiwan.
 She relocated to Australia and completed a post-graduate diploma in mining engineering and a PhD in geomechanics at The University of Western Australia.
 Ariel’s PhD focused on two alternative in situ stress measurement methods based on using existing oriented rock core, namely the Acoustic Emission (AE) method and the Deformation Rate Analysis (DRA) method.
 During her PhD study, she applied alternative stress measurement methods in more than 20 locations in Australia, Canada, the Philippines, Peru, and Finland.
 In her post-doctoral research she will continue the investigation on the DRA method and start a fundamental study on rock behaviour under uniaxial/triaxial compression.
 Ariel has experience and special interests in rock testing, which includes uniaxial/triaxial compression for physical properties, seismic velocity for anisotropy, CT scan for structure and porosity and acoustic emission.